Our Wines

 IMGP37391-960x600 Our goal is to produce enjoyable, well–balanced wines, expressive of their distinctive terroir.
 Our minimalistic, “bare bones” approach to winery processes is intended to minimize any winery- or processing-related characteristics in the wine.

 Our “Home Vineyard” Pinot Noir is generally considered our flagship wine.
 Starting in 2011, we have occasionally produced very limited quantities of “Old Block” and “Lower Block” separately.
-These are two half-acre microclimates/sections of the Home Vineyard that, by comparison, show their own individual terroir expression.
+These are two half-acre microclimates/sections of the Home Vineyard that, by comparison, show their own distinctive terroir expression.

 IMGP1167 Syrah is another grape of tremendous quality potential in our region.
 For the first decade of our history we leased/farmed a few acres of this and other varieties on the nearby Renaissance Vineyard.
 The following three field-blends represent three distinctive expressions of that topographically complex Mountain-vineyard: Heart of Stone (Syrah, often co-fermented with Viognier or Roussanne), La Cuvée Mystérieuse (Syrah, co-fermented with mainly Merlot and Viognier), and Black Pearl (Syrah, co-fermented with mainly Cabernet Sauvignon and Petit Verdot).
 2009 was the last vintage of these three wines.
 2010, the last year we farmed these vines, was hit by repeated waves of spring frosts, which dramatically decreased the amount of fruit we got: there was enough fruit for only one cuvée we named “Spring Frost“, instead of the three.